5 Mistakes for PHP Programmers to Avoid in CodingSep 4,18

 Not Using or Under-using PDO

-PDO is a Database Access Abstraction Layer that serves as a unified interface to access many different databases and helps in automating several basic operations that need to be repeated hundreds of times when you are writing an application code.
-PHP assignment writing experts use PDO on a regular basis to come up with clean and secure PHP code quickly.
+PDO is a Database Access Abstraction Layer that serves as a unified interface to access many different databases and helps in automating several basic operations that need to be repeated hundreds of times when you are writing application code.
+PHP assignment writing experts use PDO regularly to come up with a clean and secure PHP code quickly.

 Skip Database Caching

 Cache enhances the performance as well as the user experience of an app or a website.
 Caching in PHP means storing away information (such as HTML pages, web objects, and files) in the users’ local hard drive for future use.